boyter/scc/README.md

 The markup is designed to allow your own custom styles to be applied.
 An example report [is here to view](SCC-OUTPUT-REPORT.html).

+Note that the HTML options follow the command line options, so you can use  `scc --by-file -f html` to produce a report with every file and not just the summary.

 ### Performance

 Generally `scc` will the fastest code counter compared to any I am aware of and have compared against.
 The below comparisons are taken from the fastest alternative counters.
 See `Other similar projects` above to see all of the other code counters compared against.
 It is designed to scale to as many CPU's cores as you can provide.